 The Yuen Po Street Bird Garden overlooks the Mong Kok Flower Market, and it’s a great way to get an overview of the colourful streets.
 Here you will find flower shops specializing in everything from orchids to bonsai to lucky bamboo.
 The colours and smells are overwhelming (in a good way; not always the case in Hong Kong).
 The shops range in size from tiny stalls to four-storey flower-garden Meccas.

 One section of the market focuses on cut flowers as well.
 Here we saw row upon row of roses, carnations and exotic blooms, waiting to find their way into the arms of a loved one.

 You can’t discuss markets in Hong Kong without the Temple Street Night Market coming up.
 This is the type of market (for better or worse) most Westerners envision when they think of Asian street markets.
 It’s crowded, loud, flashy and filled with goods of dubious origin.
 If you want a ‘Lolex’ watch or a ‘Frauda’ bag, you’ll find it here.

 Temple Street also caters to the street food crowd, with skewers of mystery meat grilling over hot coals and steaming dishes of noodles and seafood are served at plastic tables.
 It’s a little tacky, and you’ll probably get gouged on price, but you’re likely to have fun anyway.

 Dried Fish Street, Des Voeux Road

-Then there is the smell… In fact we grew quite familiar with the smell, as Des Voeux Road ran right behind our hotel.
+Then there is the smell… In fact, we grew quite familiar with the scent, as Des Voeux Road ran right behind our hotel.
 (Luckily we couldn’t smell it inside.)
 I can only begin to guess what some of these products were.
 There were numerous shops proudly selling shark fin, a product so inhumanely harvested, it makes me ill to think about it.